Are Cats Color Blind?

 What Colors Do Cats See Best?

 The colors that cats see best and are most easily able to discern are blue hues.
 In particular, blue-violet hues are the easiest for cats.
-The second most easily discern colors for cats are those in the yellow-green wavelength.
+The second most easily discernable colors for cats are those in the yellow-green wavelength.

 It’s not possible to know what colors make a particular cat feel good.
-But if you want to choose an engaging toy it’s best to choose a color they can see, including blue-violet and yellow-green wavelengths.
+But if you want to choose an engaging toy, it’s best to choose a color they can see, including blue-violet and yellow-green wavelengths.

 And don't forgt to sheck out our awesome and exclusively designed Cardboard Cat Houses with Replaceable Scratchers!